 Dry needling is not acupuncture, a practice based on traditional Chinese medicine and performed by acupuncturists.
 Dry needling is a part of modern Western medicine principles and supported by research

-Bodies in Balance offers dry needling at $30/ per 10-20 min session by physical therapists who have completed certification in dry needling.
-View the below videos to learn more about dry needling and see a case study on how it improved a patient’s pain and mobility:
+Dry needling sessions are $60/for 25 minutes session (please note initial evaluations may be more if not covered by health insurance plans).
+View the below videos to learn more about dry needling and see a case study on how it improved a patient's pain and mobility:

 What is dry needling?